After 3 years, MH370 search ends with no plane, few answers

 There is the possibility that a private donor could offer to bankroll a new search, or that Malaysia will kick in fresh funds.
 But no one has stepped up yet, raising the bleak possibility that the world’s greatest aviation mystery may never be solved.
 For the families of the 239 people on the doomed aircraft, that’s a particularly bitter prospect given the recent acknowledgment by officials that they had been looking for the plane in the wrong place all along.

-In December, the transport bureau announced that a review of the data used to estimate where the plane crashed, coupled with new information on ocean currents, strongly suggested the plane hit the water in an area directly north of the search zone.
+In December, the transport bureau announced that a review of the data used to estimate where the plane crashed, coupled with new information on ocean currents, strongly suggested the plane hit the water in a 25,000-square kilometer (9,700-square mile) area directly north of the search zone.
 But Australia’s government rejected a recommendation from the bureau that crews be allowed to search the new area to the north, saying the results of the experts’ analysis weren’t precise enough to justify continuing the hunt.

 The three countries’ transport ministers reiterated that view in their statement Tuesday, noting: “Whilst combined scientific studies have continued to refine areas of probability, to date no new information has been discovered to determine the specific location of the aircraft.”